Amos Tamam: Television

 In 2004, he began acting in the yes musical drama series - "Our Song", in which he played for two seasons.
 He also hosted the educational television program "Sabers - Read Will Succeed" to encourage reading among teenagers.

-In 2007, he played a football player in the series "Arranged" on Channel 2 as part of "Rainbow Broadcasts".
-In 2008, he played the character of Amir, a young divorcee from religious Zionism, in the series Srugim ("Knitted") in Yes, and continued to appear in it in the second season (2009–2010) and the third (2011).
+In 2007, he played a football player in the series "Mesudarim" on Channel 2 as part of "Rainbow Broadcasts".
+In 2008, he played the character of Amir, a young divorcee in the series Srugim ("Knitted") in Yes, and continued to appear in it in the second season (2009–2010) and the third (2011).
 In 2010–2011 he played with me in the series "Asfur".

 In 2011, Tamm played the lead role in the Channel 10 action series "One Zero Zero" as cop Eric Arbel.
 In 2012 he played a lead role in the drama series "Strike" in yes.
 In 2013 he hosted the "Extreme Makeover" program on Channel 10.

 In 2017, he began playing in HOT3's vampire series "Judah", which was created, written and starred by his friend from the days of "What's up", Zion Baruch.

 In 2019 he started playing in the "dubbed" crime series, of yes.
 In the same year, he played in the series "Eli", in the role of Maurice Cohen, Eli Cohen's brother.

 In 2020, he began playing in the suspense series "Manaich" on Channel 11 here, the character of Deputy Chief of Staff Barak Harel and as the Minister of Intelligence in the series "What Happened in Oslo".

+In 2024 he stars as Michah Hadad alongside Ayelet Zurer in the Israeli drama series, The Best Worst Thing on Keshet 12.
+He also stars alongside Rotem Sela and Assi Azar in the Hot series, Metukim.